Classical African civilization: Kush

 Louvre Museum reconstructions of statues of Kushite kings.

 Kush was a Nubian kingdom that emerged following the decline of the New Kingdom of Egypt in c.
 1070 BC.
 Kush was initially centered in Napata until 542 BC when the capital moved to Meroe.
 At its height, the kingdom conquered Egypt in the 8th century BC and ruled as the Twenty-fifth Dynasty of Egypt until 656 BC when the Kushites were driven out by the Assyrian conquest of Egypt.
 Kush would remain independent long after Egypt had been conquered by a series of foreign rulers (i.e. the Achaemenids, Greeks and Romans from 525 BC onwards) and ultimately lasted until c.
 350 AD when Meroe was sacked by the Kingdom of Aksum.

 Kush was more 'Egyptianized' compared to the earlier Kerma kingdom due to Egyptian rule of Nubia in the five centuries before Kush's independence.
 Kushite monarchs took Egyptian titles and were buried in pyramids.
 Egyptian hieroglyphs were also used, though the Meroitic script was also used beginning in c.
 300 BC.

+Ancient Nubians pioneered early antibiotics and established a system of geometrics which served as the basis for initial sunclocks.
+Nubians also exercised a trigonometric methodology comparable to their Egyptian counterparts.